 How can channel incentives help you show your partners and customers your worth?
 One effective strategy is to promote your brand values in your customer loyalty program.
 But don't stop there.
 Let the type of incentive rewards you offer reflect your brand values, too.
 Here are a few examples:

 - Feature charities in your rewards catalog.
 For the do-gooders in your market collective, give them an opportunity to spend digital loyalty reward points on causes they care about.

 - Protect the environment by running sales promotions on energy-efficient products and services.

 - Address them directly.
 When you interact with participants, be sure to show that you’re all about them in your loyalty program.
 Doing so is much simpler than it seems.
 Just use “you” in the program marketing and communications as much as possible.
 For example: "Rewards for you", "You’ve almost reached your goal!", or "Here’s what you accomplished today."

-If you're partners don't know what your values are, it's going to be difficult be of personal value to channel partners.
+It's difficult to be of personal value to channel partners when they don't know what your values are.
 A loyalty program is a great addition to your channel marketing strategy.
 With them, you can show them what your brand really stands for.

 Start using channel incentives in your B2B marketing.

 4. Travel together on group incentive trips.